AKHughes1994/polkat/README.md

 This step extracts info for targets/calibrators from your ms-file, storing it in `project_info.json`.
 INFO also splits out your desired fields and averages your ms-file down to (by default) 1024 frequency channels (oxkat did this at the start of 1GC).

 **Commonly customized `config.py` variables:**

 - `POLANG_NAME = 'J1331+3030'` — Name of the polarization angle calibrator as it appears in the ms-file (default: J1331+3030/3C286).
 Leave blank if you do not wish to perform polarization angle calibration.
 - `POLANG_DIR  = '13:31:08.2881,+30.30.32.959'` — Coordinates of the polarization angle calibrator (default: 3C286).
 - `PRE_FIELDS = ''` — Specify fields of interest.
 For multi-target ms-files, polkat will process each target.
 To process only a specific target, provide the names of the target, phase calibrator, primary calibrator, and (if applicable) polarization angle calibrator. **If you use `PRE_FIELDS`, be sure to include the polarization calibrator in the string.**

+- ### Note: No Polarization Angle Calibrator?

+If no polang calibrator is available, make sure `POLANG_NAME = ''`.
+The primary (e.g., J1939) must be unpolarized.
+You can recover total polarization (but not separate linear from circular).

 SARAO/MeerKAT provides two polarization angle calibrators: J1331+3030 (3C286, default) and J0521+1638 (3C138).
 Parameters for 3C138 are also included in the config file.
 Using a non-standard calibrator is possible, but intended for expert users.